 The FDA has also investigated to some degree, long-term safety.
 479 patients were exposed for at least 6 months and 178 patients were exposed for at least 12 months.
 The most common side effects were nausea, dissociation, dizziness, vertigo, and headache compared to placebo.
 Dissociation was more pronounced in patients who took higher doses.
 Transient elevations in blood pressure can also be seen, but generally resolve in the first day.
 However, having well-managed blood pressure and monitoring after administration is important.
 The FDA recommends blood pressure be assessed prior to dosing and elevated blood pressure be controlled prior to dosing.
 In addition, monitoring after dosing is needed and should be monitored until the blood pressure restores to baseline levels.
 During the FDA’s studies, within their study timeline, they did not find a difference between esketamine and placebo groups in terms of cognitive changes nor did they find cases of interstitial cystitis or ulcerative cystitis.
 However, with ketamine in general and long-term use, those have been areas of concern.

 In brief, esketamine does seem to benefit some people (albeit the responses do not seem to be as robust as hoped) and for those who have responded, there seems to be evidence for sustained benefit.
 However, like all treatments, it warrants a careful discussion of risks versus benefits.
-Ketamine in general has raised some concerns about long-term effects on end organs including the urinary system and central nervous system.
+Ketamine treatment in general has raised some concerns about long-term effects on end organs including the urinary system and central nervous system.
 Safety has only been studied for up to a year.
 On the other hand, severe treatment-resistant depression is not without its own adverse events either.
 The studies of esketamine still emphasize its use as an adjunct with an antidepressant.
 Multiple studies continue to emphasize a comprehensive psychiatric treatment plan including evidence-based and rigorous therapy as well as lifestyle changes with aerobic exercise having excellent benefits and neuroprotective factors.